-LG's future in-car screens include slidable OLED display
+LG's future of in-car entertainment includes OLED display that slides from the ceiling

-(Pocket-lint) - LG Display, the screen R&D arm of the major Korean manufacturer, has unveiled a few new technologies this CES - mostly based on OLED.
+LG Display, the screen R&D arm of the major Korean manufacturer, has unveiled a few new technologies this CES - mostly based on OLED.
 We've seen OLED concepts for mobile devices and a new, much brighter OLED panel for TVs.
 Now it's turning its attention to cars.

 It is demonstrating screen tech that it hopes will be used in future EVs, not least autonomous vehicles.